 Remuneration to officers

 The Board prepares guidelines for the remuneration of officers, pursuant to the law, which are submitted to the GM.
 Remuneration to the Chief Executive Officer is approved by the Board on the Chairman’s recommendations.

 The company has a share option scheme that applies to all employees in Norway.
-In addition the Chief Executive Officer has a separate share option agreement with the company.
+In addition The Chief Executive Officer has an option to purchase shares.
 Details concerning the remuneration of the company’s officers are provided in a separate note to the accounts.

 Information and communication